Rubusch/linux-c/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.html)

-# Kernel Code Snippets
+# Lothar's Kernel Codes

-No guarantee, use the code snippets at your own risk.
-This is just a collection code snippets, mostly basic things.
-Examples with some ressources and some references.
-The sources are typically build by a Makefile as external kernel module.
+No guarantees!
+Use the code snippets at your own risk.

+Many codes or ideas are literature examples or found on the web.
+I tried to provide references for the examples to my best understanding.

+From what I took as notes - from what I learned, the reader may find here my personal collection of kernel codes.